How to deal with workplace stress

 You could also be someone who classifies themselves as a night owl and you may not get to sleep until late hours every night but you are working to a traditional working day schedule.
 This could be attributing to your stress as you are not working to the rhythm of your body.
 If your company offers flexible working, ask your manager about coming in later in the morning and working later in the evening.

 If you find it difficult to get to sleep because you still have thoughts of the day swirling around in your head, see if there is a way that you can alleviate this.
 Take up an activity in the evening that allows you to clear your head such as going to the gym, journalling or something similar.
 You should also have a defined routine that you follow before nodding off – wash your face, brush your teeth, take out your clothes for the next day and read a chapter of your book – something that you can do, every evening, which will let your brain know it is almost time to sleep.

 A final tip, stay away from your phone.
 Laptop or tablet for at least an hour before you want to go to sleep.
 The light in these electronics could be attributing to your struggle to fall asleep and avoiding it in the hour before you’d like to sleep can really help you and you will be less likely to find yourself staring at the ceiling going through everything that you will need to do the next day.

 6. Learn how to relax

-Learning to cope with stress is something that will stand to you throughout the recruitment process and in your future professional pursuits.
+No matter what tip from this article you find most useful, just remember that learning to cope with stress is something that will stand to you throughout the recruitment process and in your future professional pursuits.